Affiliate links on Android Authority may earn us a commission. Learn more.

 We’ve all had that moment – you know, you’re attempting to have a conversation but that person next to you has their nose buried into their phone.
 Rude!
 Or is it?
 What is rude?
 What isn’t?
-These are questions many smartphone users have asked themselves over and over.
+These are questions many have asked themselves over and over about phone etiquette.
 I believe it’s safe to say we haven’t been able to morally catch up with the digital age, and so our smartphone manners continue to evolve along with technology.

 Put that thing away!

 When it comes to proper phone etiquette, it’s OK to look around Facebook during your downtime or send an email here and there, but in some situations this action is really uncalled for.
 You can guess what I am talking about, right?
 Just put that thing away when you are on a date, eating dinner with someone, in a meeting or watching a movie at the theater.
 Those are only a few examples.
 If you feel like a person or moment is important, your phone should not take priority.

 Maybe in some cases it’s alright to glance at what’s going on.
 You know, many have families and kids.
 One never knows when an important situation or emergency may arise.
 But please leave it at that, and try to apologize if you must really use the phone.

 Most people I know hate this.
 No one wants a friend snooping through his/her photos.
 If someone hands you a phone to look at a picture, just stay in the same image.
 You don’t know what kind of naughty stuff your friend may have.
 Hey, you probably don’t even want to see what there is beyond that cat photo!
 Curiosity may just kill it.